 When Verified: Review of product documentation and visually verified at final inspection.
 Cross Reference: 4-50 4-50: Install quiet (<0.5 sone) ENERGY STAR bath fan with smooth ducting, minimum 4 inch Responsible Party: Mechanical Engineer, General Contractor, HVAC Subcontractor Intent: Spot ventilation removes moisture, odors, and pollutants directly at the source.
 Quiet fans enhance occupant comfort and encourage use of bath exhaust fans.
 ASHRAE requires a ventilation rate of at least 50 cubic feet per minute for the bath fan.
 Performance Requirement: All bath exhaust fans must have a sone rating of 0.5 or less, when operating at the design flow rate.
 Ducts must be smooth, sheet metal or plastic, at least 4-inch diameter and no elbow bends for at least 12-inch from the fan box.
-Points breakdown: 1 point per fan, 3 points maximum.
+Points breakdown: 2 points.

 When Verified: Duct type, size, and layout visually verified at intermediate construction inspections.
-Review of fan product and documentation at final inspection Cross Reference: 1-10, 4-49 4-51: Do not install naturally aspirated heating and hot water equipment (includes fireplaces) Responsible Party: Mechanical and Plumbing Engineer, General Contractor Intent: Like natural gas stoves (see Credit 3-22), naturally aspirating heating and water equipment (including fireplaces) contribute to poor indoor air quality and introduce harmful gases like carbon monoxide into the home.
+Review of fan product and documentation at final inspection Cross Reference: 1-8, 4-49 4-51: Do not install naturally aspirated heating and hot water equipment Responsible Party: Mechanical and Plumbing Engineer, General Contractor Intent: Like natural gas stoves (see Credit 3-21), naturally aspirating heating and water equipment (including fireplaces) contribute to poor indoor air quality and introduce harmful gases like carbon monoxide into the home.
 Additionally, the efficiency of naturally aspirated water heaters ranges from 54% to 62%.
 They cannot be placed inside the conditioned area of the home unless they are in a cold room and outdoor combustion air is ducted to the room.
-That means that at least 38% of the residual heat from the water heater, that the occupant paid for, is wasted, and only contributing to global warming and air pollution.
-Performance Requirement: If using combustion equipment, specify and install only closed-combustion, direct vent, space and hot water heating equipment inside the building envelope with exhaust vented outside with no possibility of mixing with indoor air.
-Better yet, eliminate combustion all together and install electric or heat-pump systems, see Credits 3-14, 3-17 or 3-26.
+That means that at least 38% of the residual heat from the water heater is wasted Performance Requirement: If using combustion equipment, specify and install only closed-combustion, direct vent, space and hot water heating equipment inside the building envelope with exhaust vented outside with no possibility of mixing with indoor air.
+Better yet, eliminate combustion all together and install electric or heat-pump systems, see Credits 3-13, 3-16 or 3-25.
 All types of combustion-based fireplaces are within the scope of this credit, only direct vent natural gas fireplaces are excluded.
 Points: 3 points When Verified: Review of product documentation and visually verified at final inspection.
-Cross Reference: 1-39, 3-14, 3-17, 3-26 Resources:
+Cross Reference: 1-36, 3-13, 3-16, 3-25 Resources:

-4-25: Provide balanced or slightly positive indoor pressure using controlled ventilation Responsible Party: Mechanical Engineer, General Contractor, HVAC Subcontractor Intent: Greater air tightness creates a need for mechanical ventilation to avoid potential indoor air quality problems.
-Balanced ventilation keeps outdoor pollutants from being drawn into the house, prevents back drafting or spillage from combustion appliances (due
+4-52: Provide balanced or slightly positive indoor pressure using controlled ventilation Responsible Party: Mechanical Engineer, General Contractor, HVAC Subcontractor Intent: Greater air tightness creates a need for mechanical ventilation to avoid potential indoor air quality problems.
+Balanced ventilation keeps outdoor pollutants from being drawn into the house, prevents back drafting or spillage from combustion appliances (due to under-pressurization), and prevents moisture migration into structural cavities (due to over-pressurization).